greystate/LatestEditsDashboard/README.md

 * Media uploaded today
 * Media uploaded yesterday

-Umbraco's default thumbnail will be shown for the lateset 16 items, each wrapped in a link so you can go directly to the specific item in the Media section.
+Umbraco's default thumbnail will be shown for the latest 16 items, each wrapped in a link so you can go directly to the specific item in the Media section.

 **Note:** *The XSLT will auto-detect the presence of uComponents' Media XSLT Extensions - if you haven't installed those, look for the variable `mediaFolderId` in the XSLT - replace the zero with the id of the Media folder you want to "monitor":*